sagearbor/dcriCrawl/AI_GUIDELINES.md

 - Adhere to PEP 8 style and include type hints where possible.
 - Run `pytest` after making changes and document the results in your final report.
 - Ensure the working tree is clean and all tests pass before finishing.
+- When recapping completed work, list phases, tasks, subtasks, and their statuses as bullet points.